-Moreover, the complainant may not directly challenge general decisions such as these.
-As the Tribunal recalled in Judgment 3736, under 3, "according to the case law, a general decision that requires individual implementation cannot be impugned; it is only the individual implementing decisions which may be challenged" (see Judgments 3628, under 4, and the case law cited therein, 4008, under 3, and 4119, under 4).
+The impugned decisions are general decisions which apply to all retired staff members of the BIPM.
+The complainant may not directly challenge general decisions such as these.
+As the Tribunal held in Judgment 3736, under 3, "according to the case law, a general decision that requires individual implementation cannot be impugned; it is only the individual implementing decisions which may be challenged" (see Judgments 3628, under 4, and the case law cited therein, 4008, under 3, and 4119, under 4).

-^{} Registry's translation.

 Accordingly, the lawfulness of the general decision may only be challenged in the context of a challenge to the individual decisions.

-The complainant has not challenged any individual decisions implementing decisions CIPM/105-05 and CIPM/105-06 or the decision communicated in Note No. 34.
-The complaint is hence irreceivable in this respect.
+The complainant has not challenged any individual decision implementing the impugned decisions.
+The first complaint is, therefore, irreceivable.

+3. In his second complaint, the complainant seeks the setting aside of his pay slip for January 2018, as well as aforementioned decisions CIPM/106-06 and CIPM/106-07.
+He also requests the setting aside of Note No. 4 of 5 January 2018 setting the value of the pension point for 2018.

-- 4. As regards the claim for the setting aside "more generally" of any other "decision of general application forming the basis" of the impugned decisions, the Tribunal considers that this claim has not been formulated in sufficient detail to allow the challenged decision (or decisions) to be identified. - 5.
-The complaint is, however, receivable insofar as it is directed against the pay slip for January 2018, which is an individual decision implementing the general decisions establishing a "pension point", freezing pensions and setting the value of the point.
-In support of her claims related to that pay slip, the complainant may therefore plead that the general decisions on which it partly rests are unlawful (see Judgment 3931, under 3). - 6.
-The complainant challenges the lawfulness of the general decisions CIPM/106-06 and CIPM/106-07, arguing that the principle of tu patere legem quam ipse fecisti was breached because the Pension Fund Advisory Board (PFAB) was not consulted about either the pension freeze or the establishment of a pension point. - 7.
-The Regulations and Rules of the BIPM Pension and Provident Fund, in the version applicable on 1 January 2017, provide in Article 4.4 on the PFAB's tasks:
+4. The second complaint is receivable insofar as it is directed against the pay slip, which is an individual decision implementing the general decisions establishing a "pension point", freezing pensions and setting the value of the point.
+In support of his claims related to that pay slip, the complainant may therefore plead that the general decisions on which it partly rests are unlawful (see Judgment 3931, under 3).

+5. The complainant challenges the lawfulness of the aforementioned general decisions, arguing that the principle of tu patere legem quam ipse fecisti was breached because the Pension Fund Advisory Board (PFAB) was not consulted about either the pension freeze or the establishment of a pension point.

+6. The Regulations and Rules of the BIPM Pension and Provident Fund, in the version applicable on 1 January 2017, provide in Article 4.4 on the PFAB's tasks: